charleschetty/blog/posts/post.md

 *A SCM $\mathcal{M}$ satisfies pairwise counterfactual stability for a group of experts $\zeta \subseteq H$ with respect to $Y$ if it satisfies counterfactual stability for any $h, h' \in \zeta$.* $\Box$

+Similarly as in the case with a pair of experts, one can also define pairwise conditional stability and it immediately follows from Theorem 7 that, for SI-SCM, pairwise conditional and counterfactual stability are equivalent, as formalized by the following Corollary.
+Corollary 3.
+Let SCM M be set invariant for Y. Then, M

 **Corollary 3**.
 *Let SCM $\mathcal{M}$ be set invariant for $Y$.
 Then, $\mathcal{M}$